 Best states to own an EV

-California, Vermont, Washington, and Colorado are all great states to own an EV in for a variety of reasons, from the cost of electricity to the availability of charging stations.
+California, Massachusetts, Vermont, Washington, and Colorado are all great states to own an EV in for a variety of reasons, from the cost of electricity to the availability of charging stations.

 Importantly, this doesn’t mean that other states are bad for EV ownership; you can save money with an EV regardless of which state you live in.
 However, switching to an EV is especially financially attractive and convenient money in some areas of the country.
 As electric vehicles become more and more common and car manufacturers continue to release new options, performance and cost will only continue to improve.